 UCCS Pre-Collegiate Development Program (PCDP)

 Qualifying D20 students commit to an articulated three-year college and career pathway program beginning the spring of 9th grade.
-Students participate in a four week intensive summer experience at UCCS as well as take two college courses during the school year.
+Students participate in a two to four week intensive summer experience at UCCS as well as take two college courses during the school year.
 Students pay $75 per year and the cost of student meals in the summer.

 Visit the UCCS PCDP Site